arcus/education_modules/git_intro/git_intro.md

 ### Changes are saved sequentially

 Version control systems start with a base version of the document and then record changes you make each step of the way.
-You can think of it as a recording of your progress: you can rewind to start at the base document and play back each change you made, eventually arriving at your more recent version.
+You can think of it as a recording of your progress: you can rewind to start at the base document and play back changes you made, eventually arriving at your more recent version.

 ![Cartoon of a document as it changes.
 In the first stage, it has one full paragraph and a single line of the second paragraph.
 An arrow indicates the final line of the document is being edited, and in the next image that line is shown as orange instead of black to indicate that a change has been made.
 A second arrow shows that now a new paragraph is being added, and in the final image the document is shown with the edited line and the new paragraph in orange to indicate that they are marked as changes from the original version.](media/play-changes.svg)